chrisK00/PrettyConsoleHelper/README.md

 - You can also log an Error or Warning which will print the time, message and exception (if provied) `ConsolePretty.LogError("Bad input", new ArgumentException());` [![errorlog.png](https://i.postimg.cc/nzd3ydF2/errorlog.png)](https://postimg.cc/VrC9MWb0)
 - If you want your prompt with your choosen color to popup simply add `true` like this `ConsolePretty.Write("Whats your name?", true);`<br/> [![true.png](https://i.postimg.cc/bv1Q3sW8/true.png)](https://postimg.cc/d7tk0tJS)

-### InputHelper with methods for validation and parsing
+### InputHelper with methods for validation and parsing.
 - Use the Validate method in order to use attributes which you have probably seen before as data annotations.
 Theres also a generic overload in case you would like to parse in to a specific type.
 The input message is optional.
 ```cs
 var email = PrettyInputHelper.Validate(new EmailAddressAttribute(), "Enter email: ");